 In May 2011, Elizabeth and Philip visited the Republic of Ireland at the invitation of President Mary McAleese.
 Though the queen had frequently visited Northern Ireland over the course of her reign, this was her first to the Republic of Ireland, and the first by a British monarch in 100 years.
 Elizabeth’s visit, during which she expressed her “sincere thoughts and deep sympathy” for the victims of the troubled Anglo-Irish past, was widely celebrated as the beginning of a new era of friendship.

 In July 2013, the queen welcomed a new great-grandson, Prince George Alexander Louis of Cambridge, the first child of Prince William and the former Kate Middleton, who married in 2011.
-As third in the line of succession after his grandfather and his father, George is widely expected to become king one day.
+Second in the line of succession after his father, George is widely expected to become king one day.
 His birth marked the first time since Victoria’s reign that three generations of direct heirs to the British throne were alive at the same time.

 Perhaps no other event during Elizabeth’s reign symbolized the modernizing monarchy more than the wedding of Prince Harry to Meghan Markle, a divorced, biracial American actress.
 Though the queen reportedly gave her quick approval to the match, the relationship between the couple and the British media—as well as the rest of the royal family—grew increasingly tense after their marriage.
 In 2020, the Duke and Duchess of Sussex announced they were stepping back from their role as senior royals.
-They later moved to Markle’s native Southern California with their son, Archie, born in 2019.
+They later moved to Markle’s native Southern California.
+Their son, Archie, was born in 2019, followed by their daughter Lilibet in 2021.